PPL-IIITA/ppl-assignment-tj96/README.md

 - To see Documentation
 ```
+  Go to respective folder
   Open javadoc
   Open index.html in browser
 ```

 - For Class Diagram
 ```
+  Go to respective folder
   Open classDiagram.png
 ```